 3rd Spanish private University in transparency CyT Foundation

-Those interested in studying and obtaining the University Master's Degree in Language Development and Communication Difficulties from the Antonio de Nebrija University must comply with the requirements established by current legislation, with the admission profile being that of a university graduate or equivalent (bachelor, associate or master's) of degrees in the educational field: Early Childhood or Primary Education, or Pedagogy, or Psychopedagogy.
+Student Profile: Those interested in studying and obtaining the University Master's Degree in Language Development and Communication Difficulties from the Antonio de Nebrija University must comply with the requirements established by current legislation, with the admission profile being that of a university graduate or equivalent (bachelor, associate or master's) of degrees in the educational field: Early Childhood or Primary Education, or Pedagogy, or Psychopedagogy.
 Likewise, given the multidisciplinary nature of the program, those students who have completed the Master's Degree in Teacher Training for Compulsory Secondary Education and Baccalaureate, VT and Language Teaching, or the Teaching Aptitude Certificate (CAP) will be able to access the Master's degree.

-The objective of the program is academic specialization in relation to the assessment, analysis, detection and its application to the intervention of the latest scientific advances in relation to the development of language and its possible alterations.
+Graduate Profile: The objective of the program is academic specialization in relation to the assessment, analysis, detection and its application to the intervention of the latest scientific advances in relation to the development of language and its possible alterations.
 It will provide graduates with sufficient competences for the analysis of linguistic, oral and written skills, and the processes involved in them, as well as to interpret the process of development and learning of speech, language and communication.
 Lastly, graduates will be able to integrate this knowledge, and design research in the area.

 Official Degree:Master’s Degree in Language Development and Communication Difficulties

-Center responsible:School of Languages and Education
+Center responsible:School of Language and Education

 Branch of knowledge: Social and Legal Sciences

-Total Credits 60 ECTS credits.
+Total Credits: 60 ECTS credits.

 Minimum of 30 ECTS credits and maximum of 60 ECTS credits per enrollment and academic period.